shathalshehri/Controlling-LED-using-Push-button/README.md

 By following these steps, you will successfully set up and operate an LED using a push button with your microcontroller.
 This project serves as an introductory exercise to basic electronics and programming concepts.

 Feel free to explore and modify the code to suit your learning and experimentation goals.
-Happy coding!